 The Americans, it seemed, liked the Perzy family snow globes.
 There was something delightful about the small creations.
 The Americans, though, suggested replacing the churches inside with something more fun.

 Soon Perzy II was creating snow globes with Santa Claus, snowmen, nativity scenes and Christmas trees.
-He starting exporting the collectible snow globes to the United States.
+He started exporting collectible snow globes to the United States.
 The unusual snowdomes were a big hit.

 Erwin Perzy III is the third generation to run the family’s snow globe business.
 He was just five years old when he started helping his father at the factory, and he took over the business in 1987.